NicMaq/edge-ml/README.md

 To go through the notebooks, you have first to download CIFAR10 (https://www.cs.toronto.edu/~kriz/cifar.html) and store the batches in ./datasets/cifar-10.
 You also need to create the following forlder (./models/Tensor_CIFAR_Sparse_model/) to store the saved_model and Tensorboard data.
 You also have to install the usual suspects: Tensorflow, pickle, numpy, matplotlib... see first cell for the list of dependencies.

 ### Installing
 To run the two py files, you need at least one of the accelerator devices and a fresh install of the related environments (OpenVino or Edge-tpu).
-There are plenty of good tutorials explaining how to deploy these systems.
+There are plenty of good tutorials explaining how to deploy these environments.

 ## Authors